-Looping back to the importance of emails, you want to make sure the messages you send are actually being opened.
+Looping back to the importance of email marketing, you want to make sure the messages you send are actually being opened.
 Otherwise, what’s the point?
 Best practices for email marketing are highly debated, but there are a few things that we’ve found to work really well for real estate agents.

 First, let’s talk subject lines.
 Keep them short (under 50 characters), conversational and don’t be afraid to try something new.
 Typically, a more casual email subject line has a better chance of catching a reader’s attention.
 Even if it’s only for a second, that extra consideration may be enough to encourage a curious click, especially if the subject line is relevant.

 Here’s how this would work in the real estate industry, for example:

 Before: Spruce up Your Home with These Landscaping, Home Repair, and Interior Design Tips